 Consider for example the co-branded Hilton Honors American Express Aspire Credit Card*.
 It carries a $450 annual fee but comes with an annual free weekend night award and top-tier Diamond status.
 A frequent Hilton traveler would have no problem justifying the annual fee.
 They would likely get significant value out of the free night, complimentary breakfast, room upgrades and bonus points offered to Hilton Diamond members.

 Those who don’t travel often may not have as many opportunities to redeem the free weekend night for maximum value.
 In fact, loyalty programs often count on this to stay profitable.

 If you’ve ever scrolled through an Instagram travel account and thought, “I want that — without the price tag,” then travel credit cards may be a good fit for you.
 Travel cards can pay off nicely for aspirational travelers who learn how best to utilize rewards.

 The primary function of a travel credit card should be to get outsized value in return for your spending.
 Redeeming points for an aspirational vacation, first-class ticket or five-star hotel is a sure way to do just that.

 Small-business owners have a lot of expenses that can generate a significant stash of points with the right credit card.
 For example, the American Express® Business Gold Card earns 4X points on advertising and shipping (among other bonus categories).
 That can be quite lucrative if shipping and advertising are big spending categories for your business.

 The card has a $295 annual fee that might be hard to justify unless you have significant expenses in eligible categories.
 But you don’t have to pay high annual fees to benefit from travel rewards cards.
-For example, the Blue Business® Plus Credit Card from American Express has no annual fee but still earns 2X Membership Rewards points on all spending (up to $50,000 per year).
+For example, The Blue Business® Plus Credit Card from American Express has no annual fee but still earns 2X Membership Rewards points on all spending (up to $50,000 per year, then 1x).
 A small business that maxes out the 2X bonus every year would earn 100,000 Membership Rewards points, worth about $2,000 in travel redemptions.
 Meanwhile, most cash back cards would generate about $1,000 in rewards for the same amount of spending.